reinert/requestor/README.md

 ```

 ### Requestor
-[Requestor](http://reinert.github.io/requestor/javadoc/apidocs/io/reinert/requestor/Requestor.html) is the main component of TurboG HTTP.
-It is responsible for managing the various aggregate components for the requests (as SerdesManager, FilterManager, ContainerFactoryManager) and create [Requests](http://reinert.github.io/requestor/javadoc/apidocs/io/reinert/requestor/Request.html) supporting those.
+[Requestor](http://reinert.github.io/requestor/javadoc/apidocs/io/reinert/requestor/Requestor.html) is the main component of Requestor HTTP.
+It is responsible for managing the various aggregate components for the requests (as SerdesManager, FilterManager, ContainerProviderManager)
+and create [Requests](http://reinert.github.io/requestor/javadoc/apidocs/io/reinert/requestor/Request.html) supporting those.
 It should be used as a singleton over all your application.

 ### JSON, XML and whatever living together
 The [Serializer](http://reinert.github.io/requestor/javadoc/apidocs/io/reinert/requestor/serialization/Serializer.html)